maureen-qui/alx-pre_course/0x01-git/README.md

 my second readme updated
-this is be up to date project
+this is be up to date project update